You can request a refund from Google Voice.

 - Credit transfers between Google Accounts

-- USD $20 fee to transfer your number to Google Voice
+- The $20 fee to transfer your number to Google Voice

-- USD $3 fee to transfer your number out of Google Voice
+- The $3 fee to transfer your number out of Google Voice

 - Refund a single call: Within minutes.

-- Refund an entire balance: Up to ten working days.
+- Refund entire balance: Up to 10 working days.

-- Manual refund: 14 working days after Google receives your refund form.
+- Manual refund: 14 working days after Google gets your refund form.